icopy-site/awesome-cn/docs/awesome/static-analysis.md

 <h2>Laravel</h2>

-- [Enlightn](https://www.laravel-enlightn.com/) — A static and dynamic analysis tool for Laravel applications that provides recommendations to improve the performance, security and code reliability of Laravel apps.
+- [Enlightn](https://www.laravel-enlightn.com/) :warning: — A static and dynamic analysis tool for Laravel applications that provides recommendations to improve the performance, security and code reliability of Laravel apps.
 Contains 120 automated checks.

 - [larastan](https://github.com/larastan/larastan) — Adds static analysis to Laravel improving developer productivity and code quality.
 It is a wrapper around PHPStan.